Vivitar: After Ponder and Best

 After the deaths of Max Ponder and John Best, company ownership was transferred to a variety of owners.
 Some digital compact cameras were launched but were not successful.
 In November 2006, the corporation was purchased by the public company Syntax-Brillian Corporation for US$26 million in stock and was operated as a wholly owned subsidiary.
 On August 21, 2008, subsequent to its filing for bankruptcy, parent company Syntax-Brillian completed the sale of the Vivitar brand name and intellectual property to privately held consumer electronics maker Sakar International, based in Edison, New Jersey.
 Sakar did not purchase Vivitar's equipment, facilities or accounts receivable.
 Terms of the deal were not disclosed.

-Current Vivitar operations
+Current operations

 In August 2008, Sakar announced plans to position Vivitar as a brand for its current mass retail digital cameras in the midprice range of $70–$300, along with certain camera accessories.
 New Vivitar-branded products such as digital photo frames are also planned, as well as potential licensing opportunities.
 In January 2009 Sakar introduced three new Vivitar-branded cameras and a digital SLR lens series.
 The products are Sakar's first Vivitar-branded items since acquiring the brand.
 In addition to other electronics products, in 2013 they announced and then shipped the $150 XO Tablet, a 7-inch Android tablet designed for children, with a bilingual English/Spanish interface.